MaxSokolich/Magnetoacoustic-Microrobotic-Manipulation-System/README.md

 # Instructions for initial installation of system components on Nvidia Jetson AGX Orin:
+Note*** Software and system also works on Windows and MAC-OS.
+Jetson Orin System not neccesary.

 1) need to configure nvme ssd using nvidia sdkmanager:
     - https://developer.nvidia.com/embedded/learn-get-started-jetson-agx-orin-devkit